Roku is among the top names when it comes to hardware digital media players. You can directly connect it to any screen and stream endlessly.

 Use Ethernet Cable

 It is a common trend to see users connecting their Roku with a wireless connection such as WiFi.
-This is not a reliable source of the internet as there can e several connectivity issues.
+This is not a reliable internet source as there can be several connectivity issues.

 In some cases, Roku can’t connect to a local network without using the ethernet cables.
-These cables directly attach to your device and provide a much faster internet connection.
+These cables directly attach to your device, providing a much faster internet connection.

 Enter Correct Password

 Also, ensure that you fill in the correct details like router name and password in the device.
-Roku cannot connect to local network until the credentials match with the correct combination.
-In case you are not sure about the password, you can always reset the password for your router.
+Roku cannot connect to the local network until the credentials match the correct combination.
+If you are unsure about the password, you can always reset the password for your router.
 Follow these steps to reset the password,

 - Use a pin or toothpick and keep holding it for around 20 seconds while the router is on.

 - Finally, use the default password to connect to the device and change it later on.

 Reconnect with the Screen

 You have to reconnect both the gadgets as it can further hinder the internet connection.
 Hence, you should regularly check the status of internal connections for a better experience.